gasner/gasner/README.md

 ---

 ### 🧙‍ Technologies
-Mostly Laravel, PHP, NodeJS, JavaScript , VueJS, MySQL.
+Mostly Laravel💚, PHP, NodeJS, JavaScript , VueJS💚, MySQL.

 But also friend with:
  * ReactJS
  * mongoDB
+ * Firebase
  * And more

 ---